 Posted Jul 10, 2014

-There are a number of cultural factors that influence gambling among Asians here in the U.S. When we trace the roots back to Asia, you can see Asian cultures view gambling much more as a social activity than mainstream American society.
+There are a number of cultural factors that influence gambling among Asians here in the U.S. When we trace the roots back to Asia, you can see Asian cultures view gambling much more as a social activity than mainstream American society does.

 Another significant role is the emphasis and high regard Asian cultures place on superstition, numerology, and the notion of “luck” compared to Western culture.
 As a result, winning or losing carries a much heavier sense of identification as it can be perceived as a reflection on self.
-“Asians also promote themes of good fortune, are superstitious, and feel that fate is predetermined by the ancestors, i.e., a person who is ‘lucky’ in gambling is considered to be blessed from the gods.”
-(Dr. Tim Fong)
+“Asians also promote themes of good fortune, are superstitious, and feel that fate is predetermined by the ancestors, i.e., a person who is ‘lucky’ in gambling is considered to be blessed from the gods," says Fong.

-Because of the role gambling plays as a form of socialization for Asians, casinos in the U.S. have capitalized on this by marketing aggressively to Asians, especially Asian immigrants by offering Asian entertainers, ethnic food, free transportation and even card dealers who speak Asian languages.
-At the Commerce Casino outside Los Angeles, there are estimates Asians make up 80-90 percent of the clientele.
+Because gambling is a form of socialization for Asians, casinos in the U.S. have capitalized on this by marketing aggressively to Asians — especially Asian immigrants — by offering Asian entertainers, ethnic food, free transportation, and even card dealers who speak Asian languages.
+At the Commerce Casino outside Los Angeles, Asians make up an estimated 80 to 90 percent of the clientele.
 In Connecticut, the Foxwoods Casino has a version of its website written in both Chinese and Vietnamese.

 "With gambling, there's no language barrier," said Chien-Chi Huang, Asian Community Program Specialist for the Massachusetts Council on Compulsive Gambling.
 In addition, experts say casinos specifically give immigrants a sense of solidarity from the hardships of acculturating to a new country by filling a deep psychological and social void.

-“For Asian immigrants, it is often difficult to find a place where they fit in, but casinos and card clubs can provide the sense of community they need.” says Michael Liao who’s Taiwanese step-father accumulated $40,000 in gambling debt before seeking help.
+“For Asian immigrants, it is often difficult to find a place where they fit in, but casinos and card clubs can provide the sense of community they need,” says Michael Liao, whose Taiwanese stepfather accumulated $40,000 in gambling debt before seeking help.

-Dr. Timothy Fong of UCLA’s Gambling Studies Program adds the immigrant mentality of risk-taking and fearlessness may also make them more vulnerable to pathological gambling, “Folks who come here to take a chance and come to America are more likely to gamble because immigrating to America from your homeland is a huge gamble in and of itself.
+Fong adds the immigrant mentality of risk-taking and fearlessness may also make them more vulnerable to pathological gambling, “Folks who come here to take a chance and come to America are more likely to gamble because immigrating to America from your homeland is a huge gamble in and of itself.
 We can’t prove this but most likely they have some kind of biological predisposition to gambling in general, in life.
 It makes it very easy for them to go to the casino when they get here even though they may be very poor.”